AlexZeitler/HtmxAspNetCorePartialViewsSample/README.md

 # AspNet (Core)  MVC Template

-This is a GitHub Template for ASP.NET Core MVC using .NET 6.
+This is an ASP.NET Core Sample for [HTMX Template Fragments](https://htmx.org/essays/template-fragments/)

 It contains